namshi/namshi.github.com/source/_posts/2018-07-04-currently-hiring-a-cybersecurity-engineer.markdown

 ---

 Love penetration testing, DefCon, bug bounty programs and scrapping through lines of code to find vulnerabilities?
-The we might have the right opening for you!
+Then we might have the right opening for you!

 <!-- more -->